 PIs must ensure study records are complete, and stored securely and as approved by the IRB.

-PIs must ensure study records are available for inspection by the RIO QI Officer, and representatives of other regulatory bodies.
+PIs must ensure study records are available for inspection by the RI QI Officer, and representatives of other regulatory bodies.

 PIs must maintain records for at least three years following expirations of IRB approval or study closure or for the length of time approved by the IRB in accordance with applicable regulations, or institutional or sponsor requirements, whichever is longer.

 PIs must take measures to prevent accidental or premature destruction of research records.